This first Mermaid will have leaves for scales. I have some cool ideas for the arms and face and hair too. :-)

 Smaller Octopus Pattern

-I'm so honored to be able to display some of my art in Don Dunbar's Studio on Water Street in Eastport.
+I'm so honored to be able to display some of my art in the Pine Tassel Emporium on Water Street in Eastport.
 I definitely think the Octopus should be in there.
 The problem is I've fallen in love with him!
 So I decided I better make another one, a bit smaller might make sense.
 Here is the result.
 I love him too!

 Steampunk leather-leaf fish